 Arguably, the single, most important figure in history is one called Jesus of Nazareth.
 More books, articles, debates, and blogs have referred to him than any other figure in human history.
-People debate about him all the time, even about his racial identity: was he white, black, mixed, non-racial (he was Jewish, people!)?
+People debate about him all the time, even about his racial identity: was he white, black, brown, mixed…. non-racial?
+(By the way, he was Jewish/Middle-Eastern!)
 So guess what?
 Whatever you think or believe about him, it matters.
 Especially because of what he claimed about himself.
-And before I continue, yes, he was an actual historical figure, despite the minority of scholars today who wrongly dispute this (like Robert Price).
-Even the unbelieving historians of his day referred to him as an actual person who lived in society (e.g., Josephus, Tacitus, and Lucian).
+And before I continue, yes, he was an actual historical figure, despite the minority of scholars today who try to dispute this.
+Even contemporary historians of Jesus referred to him as an actual person who lived in society (e.g., Josephus, Tacitus, and Lucian).

 Before I get to the third option, there is actually a fourth option, that Jesus is legend.
 Particularly in the early 1900s with the quest for the historical Jesus, some scholars have examined the four Gospels and concluded that they are unreliable sources for determining the person and work of Jesus as a historical figure.
-To get into that discussion will require more time than I’d like to spend here, but check out Craig Blomberg’s Historical Reliability of the Gospels for a good argument.
-In short, there are very good reasons why the Gospels are a reliable picture of who Jesus was and said and did.
-And most of the contemporary literature that we have in our possession today point to a real Jesus having existed.
+To get into that discussion will require more time than I’d like to spend here.
+But in short, there are very good reasons why the Gospels are reliable attestations of who Jesus was and said and did.
+And other extant literature from the first century reflects that a real person Jesus, who fits the description in the Gospels, existed in reality.

-Therefore, the best explanation for who Jesus was, his preaching ministry, and his endurance of the horrific death penalty is that he is most probably the Lord he proclaimed to be.
+Therefore, the best explanation for who Jesus was, his preaching ministry and his endurance of the horrific death penalty, is that he is most probably the Lord he proclaimed to be.
 So back to my first point, what did he claim?
 He claimed that he is the fulfillment of Old Testament prophecy of the Messiah that would come to save his people.
 He claimed that he is the way, the truth, and the life, and that it is only through him that anyone could come to God.
-He claimed that he is God (and not just a god, but GOD).
-And he claimed that he would return back to earth a second time (this time in glory) to gather his followers and pronounce judgment on unbelievers.
+He claimed that he is God (and not just a god, but God Himself).
+And he claimed that he would return back to earth a second time (this time in glory) to gather his followers and judge those who reject him.
 Of course, his claims have massive implications, don’t they?
 So it does take more than mere probability to believe in him.
-That extra step from probability to certainty is what I call faith.
+That extra step from probability to certainty is faith.
 Not blind faith.
 Reasonable faith.
-So we have two choices before us: we can either accept him or reject him.
-The religious leaders of his day rejected him and killed him.
-What about you?
+So we have two choices: either to accept him as he himself claimed to be or to reject him.
+The choice is unavoidable.